 Don’t forget you will need to use a spirit level between each of the two supporting shelf brackets, to make sure your shelf will be level when you have finished fixing your brackets.

 If you want to make your own shelves you can see an example of fitting shelves into alcoves.

 Putting up floating shelves is a slightly different process, where you fit special hidden brackets that the shelf then slots onto.
 When the floating shelf is on the wall you cannot see the fixings at all.

 Putting up Decorative Mouldings

-The process of putting up door liners and frames and putting up door trim and architrave is quite different to method of fixing that we have dealt with on this page but you can visit the specific pages to find our more.
+The process of putting up door liners and frames and also putting up door trim and architrave is quite different to the method of fixing that we have dealt with on this page but you can visit the specific projects linked to at the beginning of this paragraph to find our more.